 Learning (with a capital L) and being prepared to let things go is the antivirus against being quick-tempered, at least for me.
 People get on people’s nerves and people hurt people.
 It’s a human spec.
 If you’ve ever hurt someone else and/or you’ve been hurt by someone then, CONGRATULATIONS!
 You are earth compliant and the malware called perfect hasn’t infected your basic code (end of geek talk).

-So now, am I waltzing on the cloud of peace, serenity and constant love for all humanity and never taking offence?
+So now, am I waltzing on the cloud of peace, serenity and constant love for all humanity and never taking offense?
 Girl Please!
 I have been erupting since before volcanoes could breathe.
 Cut me some slack, I am a work in progress.

 I think the message here is, cut people some slack, learn to let some things go and enjoy the benefits that follow.
-Another option is to acquire a wealth of offence in your treasure chest and be rich all by your lonely self.
+Another option is to acquire a wealth of offense in your treasure chest and be rich all by your lonely self.